top of page

 The story of Australia's first women's refuge is one of grit and hope.
 And its legacy is one that deserves celebration and recharged commitment.

-Join us for a historic conference celebrating 50 years since the establishment of Elsie Women’s Refuge, and the start of the women’s refuge movement in Australia.
+To mark this anniversary, we held a historic conference celebrating 50 years since the establishment of Elsie Women’s Refuge, and the start of the women’s refuge movement in Australia.

 The Conference